ShorterTimlin/website/content/services.md

 draft = false
 +++

-## Archival Processing
+## Cataloguing and Collections Management

-We provide comprehensive processing services that transform unorganized collections into well-documented, accessible archives.
+We provide a comprehensive range of services that transform unorganised collections into well-documented, accessible archives.
+We can work with private, public and institutional Archives and no collection is too large or too small.
+We can offer various levels of listing from basic inventories to item-level cataloging, based on your requirements.

-**Survey & Assessment** - Initial collection surveys to determine scope, condition, and processing priorities.
-We provide detailed reports with cost estimates and timeline projections.
+**Survey & Assessment** -
+Initial collection surveys to determine the extent, type and condition of the material.

-**Arrangement & Description** - Physical and intellectual arrangement following archival principles.
-We create detailed finding aids in EAD/DACS format suitable for online publication.
+**Arrangement & Description** - Physical and intellectual arrangement following ISAD(G) archival principles.
+Box lists or catalogues created in Word, Excel or dedicated Archival software as preferred.

-**Rehousing & Preservation** - Transfer materials into archival-quality folders and boxes with appropriate labeling and environmental controls recommendations.
+**Rehousing & Preservation** - All material will be packaged into archival-quality folders and boxes with appropriate labeling and environmental control recommendations.

-**Processing Levels** - We work at various levels from basic inventories to item-level cataloging, matching the processing intensity to collection significance and use.

----

-## Digitization Services

-High-quality digital capture and metadata creation for photographs, documents, audio-visual materials, and unique formats.

-**Planning & Specifications** - Digitization project planning including format selection, metadata schema, quality control protocols, and workflow design.

-**Scanning & Photography** - Professional scanning services for documents, photographs, maps, and bound volumes.
-We work with trusted partners for specialized formats like film, audio, and video.

-**Digital Asset Management** - Metadata creation, file organization, and recommendations for long-term digital preservation.

-**Access Systems** - Integration with content management systems and online collection platforms.

----
+**Digitisation Services**   - We work with trusted firms to project manage the digitisation of collections including the labelling, storage of the images and creating of finding aids.

 ## Historical Research